icaroribeiro/icaroribeiro/README.md

 👨 I'm a Software Engineer from Sao Paulo, Brazil.

+I’ve great skills and experience acquired throughout my career working with the architecture, development and maintenance of systems using different programming languages, frameworks and tools.

+💻 I’ve great skills and experience acquired throughout my career working with the architecture, development and maintenance of systems using different programming languages, frameworks and tools.

-📚 I've dedicated myself in a self-taught manner to studying technologies for building reliable, maintainable and scalable applications, mainly directed to server-side, pursuing to become a Full Stack Software Engineer.
+📚 I've dedicated myself to study technologies mainly directed to server-side for building maintainable, reliable and scalable applications, pursuing to become a Full Stack Software Engineer.

 ### Technologies: